On the Symmetries of Deep Learning Models and their Internal Representations: Network dissection details

-Here we include some supplementary results and experiments for examining coordinate basis interpretability with network dissection. \cref{fig:net-d3} breaks down the categories of interpretable units for the models and rotations examined in \cref{fig:net-d1}.
+\cref{fig:net-d3} breaks down the categories of interpretable units for the models and rotations examined in \cref{fig:net-d1}.
 The number of interpretable units tends to be dominated by the object and scene concept detectors for the ResNet-50 and the ConvNeXt models.

 We also perform an analogous network dissection experiment to \cref{sec:net-dissect} within the residual blocks for the normal and modified ResNet-50 in \cref{fig:net-d2}.
 Like the ConvNeXt model in \cref{fig:net-d1} we find that, surprisingly, the percentage of interpretable units actually tends to increase away from the activation basis.